cuba-platform/saml-addon/Readme.md

 <!--After that the SAML SSO functions will be available.-->

 To use your own key for keystore passwords encryption specify `encryption.key` and `encryption.iv` properties in `app.properties.xml` in the `core` module.
-Otherwise the default keys declared in the `app-component.xml` file will be used.
+Otherwise, the default keys declared in the `app-component.xml` file will be used.

 ## 2.2.
 Setting Repositories <a name="setting-repositories"></a>

-The add-on use references artifacts that are not available in `CUBA.platform` repo.
+The add-on uses references artifacts that are not available in `CUBA.platform` repo.
 To use the add-on you need to add the following repositories to the `build.gradle` file in the `buildscript -> repositories` section with the following repositories:

 ```groovy
 maven {